renovate-bot/khulnasoft-lab-_-vulx/docs/index.md

 ---
 ![logo](imgs/logo.png){ align=right }

-# Trivy Documentation
+# Vul Documentation

-👋 Welcome to Trivy Documentation!
+👋 Welcome to Vul Documentation!
 To help you get around, please notice the different sections at the top global menu:

 - You are currently in the [Getting Started] section where you can find general information and help with first steps.
 - In the [Tutorials] section you can find step-by-step guides that help you accomplish specific tasks.
-- In the [Docs] section you can find the complete reference documentation for all of the different features and settings that Trivy has to offer.
+- In the [Docs] section you can find the complete reference documentation for all of the different features and settings that Vul has to offer.
-- In the [Ecosystem] section you can find how Trivy works together with other tools and applications that you might already use.
+- In the [Ecosystem] section you can find how Vul works together with other tools and applications that you might already use.
 - In the [Contributing] section you can find technical developer documentation and contribution guidelines.

-# About Trivy
+# About Vul

-Trivy ([pronunciation][pronunciation]) is a comprehensive and versatile security scanner.
-Trivy has *scanners* that look for security issues, and *targets* where it can find those issues.
+Vul ([pronunciation][pronunciation]) is a comprehensive and versatile security scanner.
+Vul has *scanners* that look for security issues, and *targets* where it can find those issues.

-Targets (what Trivy can scan):
+Targets (what Vul can scan):

 - Container Image
 - Filesystem